asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 Much cleaner!
 Surprisingly, Odin allows bitwise OR over enumerations.[^7] If the resulting value has no tag assigned, it becomes a `BAD_ENUM_VALUE` and may potentially wreck the program.
 But if the numbers are assigned appropraitely, it can be made to always have a valid value.

+[^7]: Rust would *totally* yell at me.
+Then tell me to implement the trait to define the behavior myself.

 Thinking through this, it is clear that `.Empty` with any other tag should be, well, that other tag. `.Liberty`, being essentially an empty cell as well, with any of the other two tags should produce the other tag. `.Member_Tile` and `.Enemy_Connection` overlap when capturing groups, so Enemies should be converted to Members.
 Here is the printed `OR` table:

 ```